-Character dining is big in Disney, and for good reason, you are killing several birds with one stone and maximizing your time in the resort.
-You get character meets, Disney Magic, entertainment and full bellies all at the same time.
+Character dining is big at Disney and for good reason; you are killing several birds with one stone and maximizing your time in the resort.
+You get character meets, Disney Magic, entertainment, and full bellies all at the same time.
 What is more, a lot of the different Character meals are outside the parks and open to all so you don’t need to waste precious park time dining.
 All the Disneyland Character meals are really fun family entertainment, however, some are better than others.

 Best Character Dining in Disneyland Resort

 There are a total of 5 options in the resort covering breakfast, brunch, and dinner.
-4 of the options a located in the Dinsey Hotels one basic character buffet in each of the three hotels.
-The 4th Hotel option is an ultra Premium princess experience located in the Napa Rose signature Restaurant.
-The 5th and final option is inside the Disneyland Park itself and requires Park entry to visit, but most people coming to Anaheim and wanting a Disney character meal will have a park ticket as well.
+4 of the options a located in the Dinsey Hotels with one basic character buffet in each of the three hotels.
+The 4th Hotel option is an ultra Premium Princess Experience located in the Napa Rose Signature Restaurant.
+The 5th and final option is inside Disneyland Park itself which requires Park entry to visit, but most people coming to Anaheim and wanting a Disney character meal will have a park ticket and reservation as well.

 5 – Disney’s PCH Grill – Donald Duck’s Seaside Breakfast/Brunch – Disney’s Paradise Pier Hotel